tuan-ng/scm-py/README.md

 # A Scheme Interpreter in Python

-A simple Scheme interpreter, getting some inspiration from Peter Norvig (https://norvig.com/lispy.html) but involves quite extensive revision to match Scheme behavior as seen in Racket.
+A simple Scheme interpreter, getting some inspiration from Peter Norvig (https://norvig.com/lispy.html) but involving quite an extensive revision to match Scheme behavior as seen in Racket.
 The tokenizer and the parser are written from scratch, assuming correct Scheme code.

 As you can see, this interpreter can handle recursion, among other things: